 - The ‘caller’ selects common patterns for the couples to dance.

-- Salsa Cubana feeling and expression are more of a relaxed street style as opposed to “look at me“.
+- Salsa Cubana feeling and expression are more of a relaxed street style – not screaming “look at me“.

-- Cuban Salsa dancers dance on ‘1’ which means they break on the first beat of the music.
+- Cuban Salsa is danced on ‘1’ which means they break on the first beat of the music.

 Salsa Rueda – Miami

 - Miami Rueda is more complicated than the Cuban Salsa Rueda.
 Furthermore, it can have as many as 300 patterns.

 - Some patterns feature the intricate use of the arms in turns (using pretzel moves) requires flexibility and outstanding partnership skills.

 - Miami Rueda uses the slot style.
 As a result, there is the appearance of moving in and out of the circle.